 directly to him.
 “Love God above all else, and love others as you love yourself.
 If you do that, you don’t need other rules.”

 Badger made a noise like a sneeze and turned around.

 Evaughnlynn laughed.
 “I’m not sure he agrees with you.
 But then he’s a badger and a warrior.”
 She smiled.
 Wouldn’t it be wonderful if we didn’t need all the rules?

 But some men don’t love others, and enforcing rules is the only way to force them to obey or darkness will win.
 Suddenly, the look on Beowyn’s face the day of the duel when her father

 had asked if he really wanted to marry Morrigan flashed into her mind.
 Talk about not wanting to do something.

-A nervous servant was in the hall waking toward her room.
-He was in awe of her and Neima, and burdened with Neima’s few belongings.
+A nervous servant was in the hall walking toward her room.
+He was in awe of her and Neima and burdened with Neima’s few belongings.
 Neima stood and walked to the door, but waited for

 the knock before opening it.
 “Thank you, Enkle.
 Just put it on the bed.”